 It’s important to know the difference between employees and contractors to avoid misclassifying them.
-Treating a contractor like an employee without the burden of offering them benefits, providing workers’ compensation or paying certain state and federal taxes can lead to costly lawsuits.
+Treating a contractor as an employee without the burden of offering them benefits, providing workers’ compensation or paying certain state and federal taxes can lead to costly lawsuits.

 Differences between employees and contractors